wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

     *   (b) whether or not the overseas regulator is a recognised overseas regulator.

-    Section 48M: inserted, on 24 October 2012, by [section 5][228] of the Fair Trading (International Co-operation) Amendment Act 2012 (2012 No 86).
+    Section 48M: inserted, on 24 October 2012, by [section 5][231] of the Fair Trading (International Co-operation) Amendment Act 2012 (2012 No 86).

 ##### 48N Information provided by consent

 *   Nothing in [sections 48B to 48L][87] or any co-operation arrangement prevents the Commission providing any information to an overseas regulator with the consent of the person who is the subject of the information.

-    Section 48N: inserted, on 24 October 2012, by [section 5][228] of the Fair Trading (International Co-operation) Amendment Act 2012 (2012 No 86).
+    Section 48N: inserted, on 24 October 2012, by [section 5][231] of the Fair Trading (International Co-operation) Amendment Act 2012 (2012 No 86).

 ##### 48O Maintenance of privilege

-*   (1) If the Commission provides to an overseas regulator, for the purpose of assisting the overseas regulator to perform its fair trading law functions, a communication or information in respect of which the Commission has any privilege referred to in [section 54][230], [56][231], or [57][232] of the Evidence Act 2006, the Commission is not to be taken as having waived its privilege in relation to that communication or information merely by providing it to the overseas regulator.
+*   (1) If the Commission provides to an overseas regulator, for the purpose of assisting the overseas regulator to perform its fair trading law functions, a communication or information in respect of which the Commission has any privilege referred to in [section 54][233], [56][234], or [57][235] of the Evidence Act 2006, the Commission is not to be taken as having waived its privilege in relation to that communication or information merely by providing it to the overseas regulator.

-    (2) If the Commission receives from an overseas regulator, for the purpose of assisting the Commission to perform its fair trading law functions under this Act, a communication or information that, under the law of the country of the overseas regulator is subject to a privilege analogous to a privilege of a kind referred to in [section 54][230], [56][231], or [57][232] of the Evidence Act 2006, that communication or information is subject to the analogous privilege in New Zealand, and the [Evidence Act 2006][233] applies accordingly.
+    (2) If the Commission receives from an overseas regulator, for the purpose of assisting the Commission to perform its fair trading law functions under this Act, a communication or information that, under the law of the country of the overseas regulator is subject to a privilege analogous to a privilege of a kind referred to in [section 54][233], [56][234], or [57][235] of the Evidence Act 2006, that communication or information is subject to the analogous privilege in New Zealand, and the [Evidence Act 2006][236] applies accordingly.

-    (3) The Commission must not provide a communication or information that is subject to the privilege referred to in [section 57][232] of the Evidence Act 2006 (which relates to settlement negotiation and mediation) to an overseas regulator unless every other party that has a privilege in relation to that communication or information consents to the Commission providing the communication or information to the overseas regulator.
+    (3) The Commission must not provide a communication or information that is subject to the privilege referred to in [section 57][235] of the Evidence Act 2006 (which relates to settlement negotiation and mediation) to an overseas regulator unless every other party that has a privilege in relation to that communication or information consents to the Commission providing the communication or information to the overseas regulator.

     (4) To avoid doubt, this section applies whether or not a communication or information is provided under a co-operation arrangement.

-    Section 48O: inserted, on 24 October 2012, by [section 5][228] of the Fair Trading (International Co-operation) Amendment Act 2012 (2012 No 86).
+    Section 48O: inserted, on 24 October 2012, by [section 5][231] of the Fair Trading (International Co-operation) Amendment Act 2012 (2012 No 86).

+##### 48P Proceedings relating to financial products or financial services

+*   (1) This section applies if---

+    *   (a) the Commission is considering commencing civil or criminal proceedings in relation to conduct that constitutes, or may constitute, a contravention of any of [sections 9 to 13][15]; and

+    *   (b) the Commission considers that that conduct is in relation to a financial product or a financial service.

+    (2) The Commission must, before commencing those proceedings, obtain the consent of the Financial Markets Authority (the _FMA_).

+    (3) However, a failure to obtain consent under subsection (2) does not affect any proceedings commenced by the Commission.

+    (4) The FMA, when considering whether to give its consent, must have regard to the following matters to the extent that the FMA considers that those matters are relevant:

+    *   (a) the purposes of the Financial Markets Conduct Act 2013 specified in [sections 3][237] and [4][238] of that Act:

+    *   (b) any warning, report, or guideline issued, or comment or statement made, under [section 9(1)(a)(ii) or (v)][239] of the Financial Markets Authority Act 2011:

+    *   (c) any undertaking accepted under [section 46][240] of the Financial Markets Authority Act 2011:

+    *   (d) any exemption granted under the [Financial Markets Conduct Act 2013][241]:

+    *   (e) any other action that the FMA has taken, or intends to take, in relation to the conduct:

+    *   (f) any other matters that the FMA considers relevant.

+    (5) The FMA's consent may relate to particular conduct or a class of conduct (whether or not the conduct has already occurred).

+    (6) In this section,---

+    _financial product_---

+    *   (a) has the same meaning as in [section 7][242] of the Financial Markets Conduct Act 2013; and

+    *   (b) includes, in relation to any provision of [sections 9 to 13][15], any class or classes of financial product declared by regulations made under [section 548(1)(a)][243] of that Act to be a financial product for the purposes of the provision of [Part 2][244] of that Act that corresponds to that provision of this Act

+    _financial service_ has the same meaning as in [section 6(1)][245] of the Financial Markets Conduct Act 2013\.

+    Section 48P: inserted, on 1 April 2014, by [section 8][246] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

+##### 48Q No pecuniary penalty and fine for same conduct involving financial products or financial services

+*   (1) A person cannot be ordered to pay a pecuniary penalty, or be liable for a fine, under the [Financial Markets Conduct Act 2013][241] and be liable for a fine under this Act for the same conduct.

+    (2) A person that has, in respect of certain conduct, paid an amount in lieu of a pecuniary penalty under section 46A(1)(b) of the Financial Markets Authority Act 2011 is not liable for a fine under this Act for the same conduct.

+    Section 48Q: inserted, on 1 April 2014, by [section 8][246] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

+##### 48R Unsubstantiated representations prohibition does not apply to financial markets disclosure

+*   (1) The provision of this Act that corresponds to [section 23][247] of the Financial Markets Conduct Act 2013 does not apply to a representation made in a disclosure document or a register entry.

+    (2) In this section, _disclosure document_ and _register entry_ have the same meanings as in [section 6(1)][245] of the Financial Markets Conduct Act 2013\.

+    Section 48R: inserted, on 1 April 2014, by [section 8][246] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

+##### 48S Certain conduct under Financial Markets Conduct Act 2013 does not contravene various provisions of this Act

+*   (1) Conduct that contravenes [section 82][248], [99][249], [262][250], [265][251], or [427][252] or [clause 27][253] of Schedule 1 of the Financial Markets Conduct Act 2013 does not contravene any of [sections 9 to 13][15] of this Act.

+    (2) For the purpose of this section, conduct must be treated as contravening [section 82][248], [99][249], [262][250], [265][251], or [427][252] or [clause 27][253] of Schedule 1 of the Financial Markets Conduct Act 2013 even if the conduct does not constitute an offence, or does not lead to any liability, because of the availability of a defence.

+    Section 48S: inserted, on 1 April 2014, by [section 8][246] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

 ##### 49 Repeals and consequential amendments

-*   (1) The enactment specified in [Schedule 1][117] is hereby amended in the manner indicated in that schedule.
+*   (1) The enactment specified in [Schedule 1][121] is hereby amended in the manner indicated in that schedule.

-    (2) The enactments specified in [Part A][234] of Schedule 2 are hereby repealed with effect from the commencement of this Act.
+    (2) The enactments specified in [Part A][254] of Schedule 2 are hereby repealed with effect from the commencement of this Act.

-    (3) The enactments specified in [Part B][235] of Schedule 2 are hereby repealed with effect from 1 May 1987\.
+    (3) The enactments specified in [Part B][255] of Schedule 2 are hereby repealed with effect from 1 May 1987\.

-    (4) The orders and notices specified in [Schedule 3][119] are hereby revoked.
+    (4) The orders and notices specified in [Schedule 3][123] are hereby revoked.

 ##### 50 Saving of other laws